NxPKG/khulnasoft-docs/content/security-center/get-started/index.md

 To manually start a scan:

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com) and select your account.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com) and select your account.
 2. Go to Account Home > **Security Center** > **Infrastructure**.
 3. Select **Scan now**.

 ### Scan Frequency

-Once you enable Security Insights, Cloudflare performs scans at a [regular frequency](/security-center/security-insights/how-it-works/#scan-frequency), according to your Cloudflare plan.
+Once you enable Security Insights, Khulnasoft performs scans at a [regular frequency](/security-center/security-insights/how-it-works/#scan-frequency), according to your Khulnasoft plan.